abduliante/vehicle-default-loan-prediction/README.md

 In our project, we try to hypothesize if we can accurately predict the possibility that the loanee/borrower will default on the car loan.

 ## Data Description
 Our data is fetched from Kaggle website that contains information about loanee (Demographics such as age, income, etc.), loan itself (amount, loan to value ratio, Equated Monthly Installments, etc.) and information from the bureau (Bureau score, number of active accounts, status of other loans, credit history, etc.).
 There is no disclosure about the origin of the data (i.e country) but from our column investigation, it turns out to be from India.
-Based on that assumption which is not fully verified, we will treat it has undisclosed.
+Based on that assumption which is not fully verified, we will treat it as undisclosed.

 There are approximately 230k+ rows and 41 columns in the dataset.
-A brief data description can be found below:
+Data description goes as follows:

 | Variable Name                       | Description                                                                        |
 |-------------------------------------|------------------------------------------------------------------------------------|